sanghunka/modern-react-with-redux/readme.md

     - Easier to handle user input
 - Understands lifecycle events
     - Easier to do things when the app first starts

+## 50. Refactoring from Functional to Class Components

+### Rules of Class Components
+- Must be a Javascript Class
+- Must extent (subclass) React.Component
+- Must define a 'render' method that returns some amount of JSX